Asterinos1/E-shop-Cloud-Services-2024/README.md

 - Make sure you have docker installed.
 - Download the rep on your pc, extract the content and inside the directory run docker compose up --build
 - The eshop should be up and running on http://localhost:3000
-- (Make sure the ports 5432 is not already in used by some other instance perhaps postgres)
+- (Make sure the port 5432 is not already in use by some other instance perhaps postgres)